h2oai/datatable/docs/start/install.rst

 ----------------------------------

 If you want to tweak certain features of ``datatable``, or even add your own functionality, you are welcome to do so.
+This section describes how to install datatable for development process.

 1. First, you need to fork the repository and then :ref:`clone it locally
    <local-setup>`: